 On November 1, 2016, the Company launched a unit offering (the "Unit Program") under the Company's DSPP pursuant to which stockholders and interested investors could purchase units comprised of seven (7) shares of Common Stock and seven (7) Common Stock purchase warrants, at a per unit purchase price of \$10.
-The warrant shall have the symbol "ZNWAE."
-On January 30, 2017, the Company extended the Unit Option program that was filed under Amendment No. 7, dated November 1, 2016.
+The warrant has the symbol "ZNWAE."
+On January 30, 2017, the Company extended the Unit Program that was filed under Amendment No. 7, dated November 1, 2016.
 The Unit Program continued as under Amendment No. 7, but with a revised time period.
 Otherwise, the same Unit Program features, conditions and terms in the Prospectus Supplement and Amendment No. 2 applied.
-The Company's Unit Option Program began on November 1, 2016 and was to terminate January 31, 2017, but was extended until March 31, 2017.
-This Unit Program terminated on March 31, 2017.
+The Company's Unit Program began on November 1, 2016 and was scheduled to terminate January 31, 2017, but was extended until March 31, 2017, when it terminated.